-Robinson, the longest running Black female news anchor in the Twin Cities, got a chance to do an hour long interview with Prince in 2013.
+Robinson, the longest running Black female news anchor in the Twin Cities, got a chance to do an hour long interview with Prince in the 1990s.
 Some have called her interview one of his best since he didn’t do many one-on-one sit down interviews.

 Prince Rogers Nelson was a self-taught all-around musician, well-versed on piano, guitar, bass and drums.
 He emerged on the music scene in the late 1970s with his first album, in which he sang and wrote all the songs and played all the instruments.
 His musical style was hard to categorize — he could do R&B or funk, psychedelic rock, gospel, pop, classical, jazz, you name it.

 “He was greater than Jaco Pastorius.
 He was bigger than Hendrix.
 He was the child of James Brown and Jackie Wilson,” declared Robinson, comparing Prince to Pastorius, the legendary jazz musician, composer and big band leader, and the late great guitarist Hendrix.
 And he easily followed in the footsteps of soul legends Brown and Wilson.

 His pompadour and mannerisms were often parodied — comedian Dave Chappelle did a hilarious send up of Prince on his show years ago.
 But Prince, nonetheless, forced the music business and pop world to accept him on his own terms.

 There was no musical genre he was not involved in throughout his legendary career.
 He was described as “a musical and social trailblazer” when he was inducted into the Rock and Roll Hall of Fame in 2004.